jessthespacer/timezone-convert/README.md

 # timezone-convert
 To use, run the code from the command line.
-All times use 24-hour format.
+All times use **24-hour** format.

+This code requires the `pytz` module to be installed.
+If you do not have it, run `pip install pytz` from the command line.

 # Get times for everyone right now
 To get times for everyone right now, run `py timezone-convert.py`.